Minoru Iwata

 Minoru Iwata (岩田 稔) is a Japanese baseball pitcher from Moriguchi, Osaka, Japan and he currently plays for the Hanshin Tigers.
 He was a member of the Japan team in the 2009 World Baseball Classic.

 Early years

 Iwata entered Osaka Toin High School in 1998.
-He became the ace pitcher in autumn 1999 (his 2nd year of senior high school) and contributed to the school's winning the Osaka High School Baseball Autumn Tournament and advancing to the quarterfinal in the Kansai High School Baseball Autumn Tournament.
+He became the ace pitcher in the autumn 1999 (his 2nd year of senior high school) and contributed to the school's winning the Osaka High School Baseball Autumn Tournament and advancing to the quarterfinal in the Kansai High School Baseball Autumn Tournament.
 However, he contracted type 1 diabetes in the winter of his second year.
 At the time of his diagnosis he had an agreement to join a successful company team after graduation, however the agreement was withdrawn after the company learned of his illness.
 His treating doctor allowed him to continue playing baseball as part of a balanced lifestyle necessary to stabilize the symptoms of diabetes.
 After graduating high school he entered Kansai University in 2001, where he was the school team's ace pitcher.
 He had 6 wins and 10 losses in the university league.